 Having your own business is like having your own child, particularly in the early stages.
 You and any helpers you might have are the ones who have to do the work.
 Good planning is the be all and end all.
 And if you're on your own it’s you who has to do the work.
 There’s only one thing for it – get stuck in!

 Be prepared to take risks!

 Taking risks is necessary if you want to turn your idea into reality.
 However, willingness to take risks is not the same thing as ill-considered action.
 As a founder you must have the courage to invest to develop your business for the long term.

 Confidence is needed in a number of ways: in yourself, in your idea and in the professional environment.
 Last but not least, you need to convince investors and other capital providers about the merits of your idea, establish and develop relationships with customers and perhaps recruit staff.
 You can only succeed in this if you yourself are convincing and exude confidence.

 Pursuing a rigid and inflexible idea can create a barrier to your success.
 Be open to new opportunities and ideas, as you might need to pivot your business model during the formation process.

 You should be passionate about your idea.
 Only someone who is bursting to turn their idea into reality will be satisfied with the business they establish and be effective in the long run.

-Setting up on your own is not an easy undertaking.
-As an entrepreneur you should be ready for set-backs and even failures.
+Starting a business is not easy.
+As an entrepreneur, you should be prepared for set-backs and even failures.
 This is when resilience is needed.

-10 questions which you as an aspiring company founder should therefore answer:
+10 questions which you as an aspiring entrepreneur should answer: